Skip to main content

 The project must:

-• address a local challenge and be able to clearly describe how it will mitigate or adapt to climate change and build climate resiliency
+• address a local challenge posed by extreme weather and clearly describe how the project will help mitigate or adapt to extreme weather events

 • align to one or more of our pillars: Environmental Guardians, Community Protectors, Youth Stewards